nanos-world/docs/scripting/static_classes/Client.rst

     - SetHighlightColor(:ref:`Color` HighlightColor)
     - Changes the Highlight Color for highlighted actors.
 Multiply it by 5 (or more) for having a glowing effect.

+  * -
+    - Spectate(:ref:`Player` Player)
+    - Spectates a Player.
+The local camera will follow the Player's camera.

+  * -
+    - Unspectate()
+    - Leaves the Spectator's State.

   * - :term:`table`
     - Trace(:ref:`Vector` Start, :ref:`Vector` End, :term:`boolean` DrawDebug = false)
     - Trace a ray against the world and returns a table with the first blocking hit information ``{"Success", "Location", "Normal", "Actor"}``.
 Currently only supports trace for :ref:`Character`, :ref:`Vehicle` and :ref:`Prop`, more can be requested.